Shivani3333/seismic-savants/README.md

 •	Imputation Techniques:
 o	Advantages: Improve data completeness, enable the use of entire datasets for modeling. o	Disadvantages: May introduce bias if not appropriately applied, computationally intensive.
-References Used
-1. ChatGPT: Used for debugging and refining code implementations.
-2. Kaggle: Source of historical earthquake datasets.
-3. Wikipedia: Used for background stories and historical data on significant earthquakes.

-Describe how AI method can be used to solve your problem .
-Give a detailed description of the algorithms involved and how they work .
-Discuss any result that you obtained or that you read in your literature review.
-Also comment on the computational resources needed to run your solution .
-What kind of advantages does AI provide ?

 AI Algorithms and Their Implementation
 To predict earthquake magnitudes, we utilize a combination of machine learning algorithms for data imputation and classification.
 Here’s a detailed description of the methods involved: